drupal-entity-training/event/index.md

   }
   ```

-  Parts of this code block are explained below:
+  Each part of this code block is explained below:

   * Class declaration: